charm-13/petcafe/docs/performance_writeup.md

 Planning Time: 0.974 ms
 Execution Time: 15.844 ms
 ```
 The query joins the users and inventory tables together and scans for the treat sku and user id.
+Again, the user_inventory_view takes up the most time, especially since there are two items in the filter, treat_sku and user_id.
+The index from the users tables stays the same.
 #### Index
 ```
 CREATE INDEX satiety_idx on treats (satiety)